bipuld/Patient-Assessment-System/Readme.md

 #### Patients
 - **Patients Management:** `GET/POST/PUT/DELETE /patients/` - CRUD operations for managing patient records.

+### Assessment
+- **Assessment Management:** `GET/POST/PUT/DELETE /patients/api/assessment/` - CRUD operations for managing patient records.

+### Getting all the Clincian Available in Our Record
+- **Clincian Record:** '`GET /patients/api/ListClinician/` - Getting all the Clinician Data available in our record

+### Getting Specific Patients data with their specific clincian
+- **Clincian Record:** '`GET /patients/api/patient-clinician/` - Getting all the Patients data of Specific clinican (if it is created with that user )

 ## Description
 This project provides setup instructions for local development.